CCS Senior School Philosophy and Purpose

 Academics

-Students in the Senior School engage in full NCEA Level 1, 2 and 3 courses.
+Students in the Senior School study the full NCEA Level 1, 2 and 3 courses.

-As they study, all students are encouraged to make subject choices that represent a balance for them between their interests and their future career or university pathways.
+As they study, all students are encouraged to make subject choices that represent a balance between their interests and their future career or university pathways.

 Our NCEA pass rates are among the best in the city.
 They reflect our dedication to every student who is enrolled in the Senior School, and the dedication of our staff who work constantly to prepare challenging yet meaningful teaching and learning programmes.